Sy-Lyy/ml-reproducible-systems/reports/week03.md

 test_smoke.cpython-310-pytest-8.4.2.pyc

-🤖 3.
+## 🤖 3.
 Use of GenAI (if applicable)
-What I Asked It To Do:
+- **What I Asked It To Do**:
-- How to install and run pytest on Windows.
-- How to debug with breakpoints in VS Code and inspect variables.
-- Why pytest showed 3 tests.
-- OOP basics (abstraction, encapsulation, inheritance, polymorphism GenAI Usage Log
+  - ## GenAI Usage Log
 2025-09-14: Asked how to install pytest and run it properly (python -m pytest -q).
-2025-09-14: Asked why 3 tests passed instead of 2.
+2025-09-14: Asked why pytest showed 3 tests.
 2025-09-14: Asked how to use pytest --collect-only to see discovered tests.
 2025-09-14: Asked about OOP basics.

-What I Got and Did With It:
+- **What I Got and Did With It**:
-- Learned to always check out the main branch before running code.
 - Installed pytest successfully and executed tests from the project root.
 - Discovered the reason for 3 tests passing: presence of test_smoke.py.
 - Used pytest --collect-only to confirm test discovery.
 - Reviewed OOP fundamentals to understand the class-based structure of the project.

-Risks or Misuses You Noticed: There were no issues.
+- **Risks or Misuses You Noticed**: There were no issues.

-💬 4.
+## 💬 4.
 Reflection
-How did this week’s work support reproducibility or deployment? : Writing unit tests with pytest ensured reproducibility by making it easy to rerun the same checks after any code changes.
+- **How did this week’s work support reproducibility or deployment?** :  Writing unit tests with pytest ensured reproducibility by making it easy to rerun the same checks after any code changes.
 Debugging with breakpoints improved code reliability.
-What was most confusing or interesting? : I found it most interesting to use breakpoints in VS Code to directly inspect values and confirm the bug in the mean() function.
+- **What was most confusing or interesting?** : I found it most interesting to use breakpoints in VS Code to directly inspect values and confirm the bug in the mean() function.
+- **If someone else looked at your repo, what would help them use this part of the project?** : I believe others would find it easier to use my repo if I added clear instructions on how to install pytest, run the tests.
 If someone else looked at your repo, what would help them use this part of the project? : I believe others would find it easier to use my repo if I added clear instructions on how to install pytest and run the tests.